PM-Notes/How-To-Github/README.md

 > **Git** is a free and efficient open source version control system created by Linus Torvalds in 2005.

-> **GitHub** was crated in 2008 and is simply a free online storage cloud specifically for Git repositories.
+> **GitHub** was crated in 2008 and is simply an online storage specifically for Git repositories.

 ## Background